gbrlfaria/rune-breaker/README.md

 Finished!
 ```

+As we can see, the model had a **99.45%** accuracy in the best epoch for the validation set.
 The next figure shows the accuracy and loss charts for this training session.

 ![Evolution per epoch charts](./docs/charts.png)

-As we can see, the model had a **99.45%** accuracy in the best epoch for the validation set.

 ## Results and Observations
 Now that our model has been trained and validated, it is time to evaluate its performance using the testing set.
 In the sections below, we will show some metrics calculated for the classifier and make some considerations upon them.

-> You can access the complete results [here](./results.txt).
+> Note: you can access the complete results [here](./results).

 ### Performance
 To calculate the performance of the model, we can run the [`classify.py`](./model/classify.py) script with the following parameters.